-The Nominating Committee has recommended to the Board that Mr Chan Teck Ee Vincent and Mr Lye Hoong Yip Raymond be nominated for re-appointment at the forthcoming Annual General Meeting of the Company.
+The Nominating Committee, with the respective member who is interested in the discussion having abstained from the deliberations, has recommended to the Board that Mr Lee Koh Yong and Mr Ng Tiak Soon be nominated for re-appointment at the forthcoming Annual General Meeting of the Company.
 In making the recommendation, the Nominating Committee had considered the overall contribution and performance of aforementioned Directors.
-Mr Lye Hoong Yip will, upon re-election as a Director, remain as the Chairman of the Remuneration Committee and a member of the Audit Committee and Nominating Committee.
+Mr Lee Koh Yong will, upon re-election as a Director, remain as the Executive Chairman of the Company.
+Mr Ng Tiak Soon will, upon re-election as a Director, remain as the Lead Independent Director, Chairman of the Audit Committee and Nominating Committee and a member of the Remuneration Committee.
+Mr Ng Tiak Soon is considered independent for the purposes of Rule 704(7) of the Listing Manual Section B: Rules of Catalist of the SGX-ST (the "Catalist Rules").